kelvinpurdom/kelvinpurdom/README.md

 ### Hi there 👋
-#### 🔭 I’m currently working on my Pink Floyd lyric generator, using tokenizing and a LSTM model.
+##### 🔭 I’m currently working on my Pink Floyd lyric generator below, using tokenizing and a LSTM model.
 <!--
 **kelvinpurdom/kelvinpurdom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.